wpengine/geoip/src/readme.txt

 == Changelog ==

 = 1.2.8 =
-- Fix for development sites that call the `get_continent` method
+- Fix for development sites that call the `continent` method
 - Bump for WP 5.5 compatibility

 = 1.2.7 =